finbox-in/device-connect-ios-sdk/CONTRIBUTING.md

   - Comment your code where necessary to explain complex logic or important decisions.
 - Commit Messages:
   - Use meaningful commit messages that explain why a change was made, not just what was changed.
-  - Example format: SDK-XXX Fix user login crash on iOS 14.
+  - Example format: `SDK-XXX Fix user login crash on iOS 14`.
 - Branch Naming:
-  - Use descriptive branch names like SDK-XXX-your-feature-name or SDK-XXX-issue-123.
+  - Use descriptive branch names like `SDK-XXX-your-feature-name` or `SDK-XXX-issue-123`.

 ## Testing